 Participation in extracurricular activities is a privilege available to qualified students.
 There is no right of students to participate in sports athletic competition, intramurals, pompon or cheerleading activities, or to participate in any other school-governed extracurricular activity.
 Those who participate in extracurricular activities are considered role models and have a responsibility to favorably represent the school and community.
 Student extracurricular participants and athletes are expected to conduct themselves both in and out of school in a manner appropriate to their responsibilities as representatives of Central A&M Community Unit District 21.
-Strict adherence to the rules and policies set forth in the Extracurricular Code is a responsibility that accompanies the privilege of participate in any extracurricular activity may be lost in accordance with the terms of this extracurricular policy.
+Strict adherence to the rules and policies set forth in the Extracurricular Code is a responsibility that accompanies the privilege of participation.
+If a student fails to comply with the terms of the Code, the privilege to participate in any extracurricular activity may be lost in accordance with the terms of this extracurricular policy.